 This partnership will directly benefit our students:

 - Increasing students’ ability to communicate with others globally,

 - Preparing students for future careers that quite likely will have global features,

 - Providing students with real and quality cultural experiences, and

 - Creating in students a sense of understanding and respect across the boundaries of language, nationhood, religion, social status, etc.

 Further, this partnership will help to develop in our students a much stronger understanding and appreciation of issues around diversity.

-At this time, DeForest Area Schools are seeking host families for the fifteen students.
+At this time, DeForest Area Schools are seeking host families for the five students and two teachers.